t3-oss/create-t3-app/www/src/pages/en/folder-structure.md

 #### `src/server/common/get-server-auth-session.ts`

-The `get-server-auth-session.ts` file is used to get the NextAuth.js session on the server-side.
+The `get-server-auth-session.ts` file is used to get the NextAuth.js session on the server side.
 See [NextAuth.js usage](usage/next-auth#usage-with-trpc) for more information.

 <sub>(with NextAuth.js + tRPC)</sub>